No-resonance conditions, random matrices, and quantum chaotic models: Equilibration and recurrence

 It was famously found in \cite{short2011equilibration} that this variance can be bounded by the purity of the diagonal ensemble

-Note equation \ref{eq:shortbound} holds as a consequence of the $q=2$ no-resonance condition holding.
+Note equation \ref{eq:shortbound} holds as a consequence of the $q=2$ no-resonance condition.
 The purity of the diagonal ensemble usually decays exponentially fast with respect to the system size (see for example Fig. 2 in \cite{Riddell2022}).
-If one assumes higher order $q$ no-resonance conditions, it was recently found that, for higher moments,
+If one assumes higher order $q$ no-resonance conditions, it was recently found that, for higher moments of equilibration,

 a similar bound can be found \cite{Riddell2022},